 - There is no problem with the simultaneous use of ginseng and Wobenzy.

-- Ginseng is, in my opinion, a bit more effective than Wobenzym, both ginseng and American counterparts - American ginseng - and other effective Panax species such as ginseng notoginseng .
+- Ginseng is, in my view, a bit more effective than Wobenzym, both ginseng and American counterpart - American ginseng - and other effective Panax genes such as ginseng notoginseng .

 Both ginseng and Wobenzym are harmless and have no side effects.
 Gensen and Wobenzy do not make sense to treat Paracelsus drugs because they practically do not have a toxic dose.
 From a chemical point of view, they are completely unrelated - Wobenzym is a patent mixture of proteases , while ginseng is the most important triplepenoid saponins - panaxosides .
-Wobenzym and ginseng act on completely different sections of biochemical pathways: Wobenzym cleaves peptide bonds in extracellular space, while ginseng panaxosides act primarily on receptors inside cells.
-It is therefore possible to combine them without limitation.
+Wobenzym and ginseng act on completely different sections of biochemical pathways: Wobenzym cleaves peptide bonds in the extracellular space, while ginseng panaxosides act predominantly on receptors within cells.
+Therefore, they can be combined unlimited.